vcon-dev/wtf-transcript-converter/docs/installation.rst

    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
-   pip install wtf-transcript-converter
+   pip install vcon-wtf

 CLI Not Found
 ^^^^^^^^^^^^^

-If the `wtf-convert` command is not found, ensure the package is properly installed:
+If the `vcon-wtf` command is not found, ensure the package is properly installed:

 .. code-block:: bash

-   pip show wtf-transcript-converter
+   pip show vcon-wtf
-   which wtf-convert  # On Windows: where wtf-convert
+   which vcon-wtf  # On Windows: where vcon-wtf

 Getting Help
 ------------